elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

 ---

 ### Methods toString and valueOf come from ancient times.
-Are they considered Symbols?
+Are these two methods considered Symbols?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No because they were created before Symbols were implemented into JavaScript.
+  <div><strong>Interview Response:</strong> No, because they got created before Symbols got implemented into JavaScript.
 They are regular string-name methods.</div><br />
-  <div><strong>Technical Response:</strong> No because they were created before Symbols were implemented into JavaScript.
+  <div><strong>Technical Response:</strong> No, because they got created before Symbols got implemented into JavaScript.
 They are regular string-name methods.
-If there is no Symbol.toPrimitive then JavaScript tries to find them.<br /><br />
+If there is no Symbol.toPrimitive, JavaScript tries to find them.<br /><br />
   </div>
   </div>
 </details>

 ---

-### By default, a plain object has following toString and valueOf methods.
-What do each of these object methods return?
+### By default, a plain object has the following toString and valueOf methods.
+What does each of these object methods return?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The toString method returns a string "[object Object]" and the valueOf method returns the object itself.
+  <div><strong>Interview Response:</strong> The toString method returns a string "[object Object]", and the valueOf method returns the object itself.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />